mustafa0x/quran-morphology/README.md

 - Fixed lemma of لما (was لم in some occurrences).
 - Removed parentheses around ayah numbers.
 - Replaced all Buckwalter with the respective Arabic.
 - Made form I and IND explicit.
-This is especially important as some verbs don't fit under any of the normal verb forms, like نِعم and بِئس.
+- Removed superfluous STEM & POS tag
+- Reordered LEM, ROOT, PASS, VF, ADJ tags.
+- Labeled verb forms, marked them using Arabic numerals instead of Roman
+- Lemmas: singularized plural forms, removed madds, standardized hamzas, and replaced small alifs with regular alifs.

 Among many other changes; see [apply-changes.py](scripts/apply-changes.py) for what exactly was changed and how.